duncanmalashock/elm-physics-2d/README.md

 - [x] Collision response (custom)

 ### Issues
-1. Incorrect translation between world units and screen units
 1. Destructuring to check for `objectId` matches requires a pair of tuple pattern matches (clunky and brittle)
-1. `World.viewSvg` should be moved out of `World` and into an example
+1. Incorrect translation between world units and screen units in example